Tourism Module Program

 Questions?

-Matthew Ozuna is the destination development manager at SWT and the primary contact for this program.
-Tourism stakeholders can send their questions to matthew@stateofwatourism.com and schedule a time to discuss this program in more depth.
+Matthew Ozuna, destination development manager at SWT, is the primary contact for this program.
+Tourism stakeholders can send their questions to matthew@stateofwatourism.com.
+You can also view a recording of the info webinar, a PDF of the presentation, and FAQs.